pleb/blog/posts/minimal-nextjs-blog-part1-hello-world.md

 ## Index page

-Obviously, there's nothing to serve when the project is empty, so I'll add my IndexPage component next.
-To do this, I'll create an `index.tsx` file under the pages directory.
-The full path is `/pages/index.tsx`.
+Obviously, there's nothing to serve when the project is empty, so I add my IndexPage component next.
+To do this, I create an `index.tsx` file under the pages directory.

 ```tsx
 import React from 'react'